 - add personal notes.

-When you have all of this information you can use it to engage in positive communication with those people – maybe reach out to them to thank them or surprise and delight them in some way!
+All in all, when you have all of this information via Agorapulse, you can use it to engage in positive communication with those people.
+Maybe even reach out to them to thank them or surprise and delight them in some way!

 4 Moderation on Autopilot – say Goodbye to Spam!